GAO23/Calculator-App/README.md

 I couldn't find any apps on the playstore to help me in record keeping.
 Solution?
 Why not just code one myself?

-ifyou would like to download my app, just download and install the apk file in my master directory.
+If you would like to download my app, just download and install the apk file in my master directory.
 Be sure to allow unknown sources on your android phone first.